Statistics for the week

-Statistics about new infections is updated every minute.
+- Statistics about new infections is updated every minute.

-Map update statistics showing the situation of sick people in the world - every 15 minutes.
+- Map update statistics showing the situation of sick people in the world - every 15 minutes.

-The site helps to track the sick and recovered in real time today.
+Important update: You can click on the name of a city or country to see a detailed graph of infections, recoveries, and deaths.The site helps to track the sick and recovered in real time today.
 A dangerous epidemic that broke out in China at the end of 2019 is rapidly spreading across all continents.
 The WHO has declared an international emergency and officially declared COVID-19 a pandemic.
 The disease has claimed the lives of thousands of people, which is alarming for everyone who cares about their health.
 To protect yourself and your loved ones from infection, you need to know the enemy by sight.
 More about first symptoms of coronavirus in humans you can read in this material, and the situation about the distribution in Russia.

 Coronavirus statistics for today in Russia and in the WorldOur service is a detailed coronavirus statistics for today, an improved version coronavirus mapping, real-time maps of the spread of the Wuhan virus.
 We take data from official sources in China, the US and the UK.
 To keep up to date with the latest news, simply bookmark the project using the CTRL + D combination or share the link on social networks.

-Coronavirus map will prompt up-to-date information in real time on the number of infected and recovered in the world.
+An online COVID-19 map will be useful for obtaining timely information on the number of infected, dead, recovered and those who are under suspicion.Coronavirus map will prompt up-to-date information in real time on the number of infected and recovered in the world.
 The system is updated regularly, we also draw your attention to the table with the names of countries and cities with COVID-2019.
 The coronavirus pandemic began in December 2019 in the Chinese city of Wuhan.
 It is difficult to determine whether this development and spread was predictable or, on the contrary, unknown, why all the countries of the world found themselves in such a difficult situation and where it all will lead - time will tell.
 This material is the most detailed instruction about coronavirus, its origin, symptoms, as well as answers to frequently asked questions.

 What is a coronavirus?